Multiple Testing of Local Extrema for Detection of Change Points: Introduction

-The modified STEM algorithm above differs from the ones in \citet{Schwartzman:2011} and \citet{CS:2014b} in that peaks are sought in the derivative of the smoothed signal rather than the smoothed signal itself, and that both positive and negative peaks are considered.
-In addition, an important consideration for the proper definition of error in change point detection is that, as opposed to the peak detection problems considered in \citet{Schwartzman:2011} and \citet{CS:2014b} where signal peaks had compact support, a true single change point at $t = v$ has Lebesgue measure zero.
-Thus in the presence of noise, it can never be detected exactly at $t = v$.
+The dSTEM algorithm above differs from the ones in \citet{schwartzman2011multiple} and \citet{cheng2017multiple} in that peaks are sought in the derivative of the smoothed signal rather than the smoothed signal itself, and that both positive and negative peaks are considered.
+In addition, an important consideration for the proper definition of error in change point detection is that, as opposed to the peak detection problems considered in \citet{schwartzman2011multiple} and \citet{cheng2017multiple} where signal peaks had compact support, a true single change point over a continuous domain at $t = v$ has Lebesgue measure zero.
+Thus in the presence of noise, it can hardly be detected exactly at $t = v$.
 Therefore we introduce a \emph{location tolerance} $b$ that defines the precision within which a change point should be detected.
 Specifically, given $b$, a detected change point is regarded as a true discovery if it falls in the interval $(v - b, v + b)$.
 Conversely, if a significant change point is found more than a distance $b$ from any true change point, it is considered a false discovery.
-The quantity $b$ is not used in the STEM algorithm itself but is needed for proper error definition.
+The quantity $b$ is not used in the dSTEM algorithm itself but is needed for proper error definition.

-Under this convention, it is shown here that the modified STEM algorithm exhibits asymptotic FDR control and power consistency as the length of the sequence and the size of the jumps at the change points increase.
-These asymptotic conditions are similar to those considered in \citet{Schwartzman:2011} and \citet{CS:2014b} and, in fact, the proofs are easily extended from those in \citet{CS:2014b}.
+Under this convention, it is shown here that the dSTEM algorithm exhibits asymptotic FDR control and power consistency as the length of the sequence and the size of the jumps at the change points increase.
+These asymptotic conditions are similar to those considered in \citet{schwartzman2011multiple} and \citet{cheng2017multiple} and, in fact, the proofs are extended from those in \citet{cheng2017multiple}.

-Simulations for varying levels of smoothing bandwidth $\gamma$, location tolerance $b$ and jump size $a$ are used to study the behavior of the algorithm under non-asymptotic conditions.
-The simulation results help guide the choice of smoothing bandwidth with respect to the desired location tolerance.
+Simulations for varying levels of smoothing bandwidth $\gamma$, smoothing degree of noise $\nu$ and jump size $a$ are used to study the behavior of the algorithm under non-asymptotic conditions.
+The simulation results help guide the choice of smoothing bandwidth $\gamma$ with respect to $\nu$ and the desired location tolerance.
 In general, power increases with bandwidth to a limit dictated by the distance between the change points, so admitting a higher tolerance generally allows a higher bandwidth and higher power.